Cactoidal/FiniteField/README.md

 The game contract is deployed on Base Sepolia, and has been configured for 4 players.
 The dApp is designed for seamless account switching, allowing you to play against yourself if you wish to do so.
 You will need only ETH to play; 0.01 ETH per account is more than sufficient.

 The object of the game is to assemble a hand of cards with face values closest to the random "attractor" value.
 The closer a card is to the attractor, the higher its base score.
 Cards of the "objective color" are worth double.
+Drawing the rare "inverse" card (only possible on a swap) will invert your score.